 New York to Indiana Moving Guide

 Planning a 712 mile interstate move from New York to Indiana?
 This moving guide will help you compare living in New York vs Indiana across 7 important categories.
-Compare the pros & cons (like high cost of living vs affordable housing), food & health (like Bagel with Lox vs Pork Tenderloin Sandwich), real estate & housing (pre-war, brownstones vs craftsman, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.
+Compare the pros & cons (like high cost of living vs lower cost of living), food & health (like Bagel with Lox vs Pork Tenderloin Sandwich), real estate & housing (pre-war, brownstones vs craftsman, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.

 Key Takeaways: